Beyond Euclid: An Illustrated Guide to Modern Machine Learning with Geometric, Topological, and Algebraic Structures: Structure in Data

 Figure~\ref{fig:data} introduces several types of data points as functions from a domain to a codomain, together with real-world data examples.
 Formalizing a signal in this way gives us the flexibility to represent more general classes of signals using non-Euclidean structures.
 The domain or the codomain (or both) may be any one of the non-Euclidean spaces introduced in the previous section.
 We present the different options in the four bottom rows of Figure~\ref{fig:data} and detail them below.

-\begin{DataSignal} \item \textbf{Euclidean signal on Euclidean domain}: This represents one of the most common type of data in classical deep learning, functions as $x: \mathbb{R}^{m} \rightarrow \mathbb{R}^{m^\prime} $, going from points in domain $\mathbb{R}^m$ to features in codomain $\mathbb{R}^{m'}$.
+\begin{DataSignal} \item \textbf{Euclidean signal on Euclidean domain}: This represents the most common type of data in classical deep learning, functions as $x_i: \mathbb{R}^{n} \rightarrow \mathbb{R}^{n^\prime} $, going from points in domain $\mathbb{R}^n$ to features in codomain $\mathbb{R}^{n'}$.
 A gray-scale image provides a clear example of this.
-The domain is a bounded region of $\mathbb{R}^2$ representing pixel locations.
-Each pixel location is assigned a vector in codomain $\mathbb{R}$, which specifies the intensity in gray scale. \item \textbf{Manifold-valued signal on Euclidean domain}: This represents signals that can be formalized as a function $x: \mathbb{R}^m \mapsto M'$, which assigns an element of a manifold $M'$ to every point in the Euclidean domain $\mathbb{R}^m$.
-An example of this occurs in diffusion tensor imaging, in which 3D images of the brain are taken.
-Attached to each voxel location in domain $\mathbb{R}^3$ is a $3 \times 3$ covariance matrix that describes how water molecules diffuse in the brain\textemdash i.e., an element from the manifold of symmetric positive definite matrices $M'=SPD(3)$~\citep{Pennec2006b}. \item \textbf{Manifold-valued signal on manifold domain}: In this category, both the domain and the codomain are manifolds $M$ and $M'$, respectively, i.e., $x: M \mapsto M'$.
-Air traffic covariance data is a use case where the domain is the sphere $M=S^2$ (earth surface) and the values are $2\times S^2$ SPD matrices, i.e., elements of the manifold codomain $M'=SPD(2)$.
-These matrices can encode covariance matrices representing representing different levels of local complexity \citep{LeBrigant2018}. \item \textbf{Manifold-valued signal on topological domain}: Here, the signal inputs live in a topological domain $\Omega$ and the signal values live on a manifold $M'$, such that $x : \Omega \mapsto M'$.
-A representative example for this setting is human pose.
-Each joint in the body is represented by it 3D orientation, i.e., by a rotation matrix on the special orthogonal group of 3D rotations $M'=SO(3)$.
-The domain, representing the indexing of the body joints, can be a encoded as a non-directed graph $\Omega$. \item \textbf{Euclidean signal on topological domain}: This represents a signal with a topological domain $\Omega$ and values in a Euclidean space $\mathbb{R}^{m'}$, that is: $x : \Omega \mapsto \mathbb{R}^{m'}$.
-Reusing the example of encoding the human pose, each body joint can instead be represented by its 3D location in space, i.e., with a value in $\mathbb{R}^{m'}=\mathbb{R}^3$ defined over the non directed graph domain $\Omega$. \item \textbf{Euclidean signal on manifold domain}: This represents the signal inputs on a manifold $M$ and the signal values in Euclidean space $\mathbb{R}^{m'}$, i.e., $x : M \mapsto \mathbb{R}^{m'}$.
-An example of this is a datapoint representing a snapshot of the earth at a given time showing the distribution of temperatures across the globe: the earth surface temperatures locations live on the sphere manifold $M=S^2$ and the temperature themselves are in $\mathbb{R}^{m'}=\mathbb{R}$ (image and dataset credits: Atmo, Inc.).
+The domain is a bounded region of $\mathbb{R}^2$, which is discretized into integer steps, \textit{i.e.}, pixels.
+Typically, this domain is computationally modeled as $\mathbb{Z}^2$.
+Each pixel location is assigned a vector in codomain $\mathbb{R}$, which specifies the intensity in grayscale. \item \textbf{Manifold-valued signal on Euclidean domain}: This represents signals that can be formalized as a function $x_i: \mathbb{R}^n \mapsto M'$, which assigns an element of a manifold $M'$ to every point in the space.
+An example of this occurs in diffusion tensor imaging, in which 3D images of the brain are taken, characterized as voxels in $\mathbb{R}^3$.
+Attached to each voxel is a $3 \times 3$ covariance matrix that describes how water molecules diffuse in the brain \textemdash i.e., an element from the manifold of symmetric positive definite matrices $SPD(3)$~\citep{Pennec2006}.

-\nonindentedDataSignal{{The next categories of data structure add a group action in either the domain or the codomain (or both) of a given signal $x$.}}